hashicorp/nomad/website/source/docs/schedulers.html.md

 ---
 layout: "docs"
-page_title: "Scheduler Types - Runtime"
+page_title: "Schedulers"
-sidebar_current: "docs-runtime-schedulers"
+sidebar_current: "docs-schedulers"
 description: |-
   Learn about Nomad's various schedulers.
 ---

-# Scheduler Types
+# Schedulers

 Nomad has three scheduler types that can be used when creating your job:
 `service`, `batch` and `system`.
 Here we will describe the differences between